Ezmagon/buffy/README.md

 Install using `pip install git+https://github.com/Ezmagon/buffy`

 # Run
-run the script `buffy-run.py` from PATH
+run the script `buffy-run.py` from PATH to run the demo

 # Disclaimer
 The project in its current state is a proof of concept and not yet a working prototype.